Larry LaRocco: Political career

-U.S. House of Representatives
+U.S. representative

 LaRocco won Idaho's 1st congressional district seat in the United States House of Representatives in 1990 when incumbent Larry Craig ran successfully for the United States Senate.
-He was easily re-elected in 1992, winning every county in the district and with a 50,000-vote margin over his main opponent—a surprising margin, considering the 1st has historically been a very Republican district.
+He was easily re-elected in 1992, winning every county in the district and with a 58% to 37% margin over his main opponent—a surprising margin, considering the 1st has historically been a very Republican district.

 LaRocco was the only member of Congress from Idaho to vote for the Omnibus Budget Reconciliation Act of 1993.
 The vote proved to be quite unpopular in the district, and was exploited by Republicans in LaRocco's subsequent election campaigns.

 LaRocco was decisively defeated in his attempt to win a third term in 1994 by Republican Helen Chenoweth, becoming one of a large number of Democrats to lose their seats in a nationwide string of Republican victories as the Republicans took control of the House for the first time in 40 years.
 LaRocco would be the last Democrat to represent Idaho in Congress until the election of Walt Minnick to the 1st congressional district seat in 2008.